sinzlab/sensorium/README.md

 ## 2. Download neural data

-You can download the data from [https://gin.g-node.org/cajal/Sensorium2022](https://gin.g-node.org/cajal/Sensorium2022) and unzip it into `sensorium/notebooks/data`
+You can download the data from [https://gin.g-node.org/cajal/Sensorium2022](https://gin.g-node.org/cajal/Sensorium2022) and place it in `sensorium/notebooks/data`.
+**Note:** Downloading the files all at once as a directory does lead to unfortunate errors.
+Thus, all datastes have to be downloadede individually.

 ## 3. Run the example notebooks